keithagroves/tool-command-hub/docs/COMMANDS.md

 - `--no-cache` - Force a clean run by disabling Dagger caching
 - `--dry-run` - Show what would execute without running
 - `--verbose` - Show detailed execution info
+- `--quiet, -q` - Suppress output except for tool output

 **Behavior**:
 - If tool has `command` field → executes in container with declared command
-- If tool has no `command` field → errors with: "Tool has no command field.
-Use 'enact get' to read instructions or 'enact exec' to run custom commands."
+- If tool has no `command` field → displays the tool's markdown instructions
+- If tool has `build` field → build commands run first (cached by Dagger)

+**Build Caching**:
+Tools with a `build` field benefit from Dagger's layer caching:
+- First run: Container image pull + build steps + command (may be slow)
+- Subsequent runs: Cached build → only command executes (instant)
+- Use `--no-cache` to force a fresh build

 **Resolution order**: Project `.enact/` → `~/.enact/tools/` (user-level) → `~/.enact/cache/` → download from registry